 The main insight is that we can imagine running a reservoir sampler in the reverse order of the expirations -- assuming we know these expiration times all in advance.
 For maintaining a single sample, we just keep track of when the reservoir gets updated; our sketch only needs to maintain items that ever get placed in the reservoir.
 The size of this set can be analyzed as a coupon collector problem, and is $\calO(\log n)$ in expectation for a single sample.

-Now we must maintain this sample!
-The key trick is to assign each item a random value $u_i \in \mathsf{Unif}[0,1]$ and select the smallest active value as our sample.
+Now we must maintain this sample without knowing the expiration times in advance.
+The trick is to assign each item a random value $u_i \in \mathsf{Unif}[0,1]$ and select the smallest active value as our sample.
 Because this randomness is assigned once and does not change later, we only need to maintain the smallest $u_i$ value among the active items.
-Clearly, an item with a larger $u_i$ value than another item that expires later does not need to be maintained.
-As a result, we can keep track of these maintained items in sorted order by expiration.
+Thus, an item with a larger $u_i$ value than another item that expires later does not need to be maintained, and the remaining items are maintained, say in sorted order by expiration.
 The above description produces a single sample, and we can just run~$k$ independent copies to get a sample of size~$k$.

-We can then adapt this analysis to sampling proportional to weights, as long as the total weight~$W$ of the stream is bounded, and each weight is at least $1$.
-By changing to an exponential distribution, namely each $u_i \sim \mathsf{Exp}(w_i)$, we get that the item with minimal value is chosen proportional to its weight, this follows from the min-stability property of the exponential distribution, as previously exploited by Cohen~\cite{Cohen97}.
+We can then adapt this analysis to sampling proportional to weights, as long as the total weight~$W$ of the stream is bounded and each weight is at least $1$.
+By changing to an exponential distribution, namely each $u_i \sim \mathsf{Exp}(w_i)$, we get that the item with minimal value is chosen proportional to its weight.
+This follows from the min-stability property of the exponential distribution, as previously exploited by Cohen~\cite{Cohen97}.
 This has the same complexity as an expiration stream of~$W$ items with uniform weights.

-\paragraph{Implications of Counting and Sampling.} Many statistically motivated summaries essentially require only access to a counter of the data items or to a random sample from it.
+\subparagraph*{Implications of Counting and Sampling.} Many statistically motivated summaries essentially require only access to a counter of the data items or to a random sample from it.
 Therefore, being able to maintain a counter or a sample over a stream has numerous applications, and indeed fairly direct implications follow for problems involving quantiles, range counting, classification, regression, kernel density, and even matrix sketching.